forestgrape/coronavirus/index.md

 ### metabolism
 [in work]
-- RNA-translate the genome with frame-shifting-> single protein -cleave-> pieces of proteins -assemble-> polymerase protein (protein capable of transcription of RNA to RNA)
+- Let the host ribosomes translate two ORFs of the viral genome with frame-shifting-> two large proteins --cleave--> pieces of proteins --assemble--> polymerase protein (protein capable of transcription of RNA to RNA)
+-- transcription--> new mRNAs
-- start transcription -> new mRNAs, which in turn are translated to proteins
+    * which in a first phase are in turn translated to proteins
+    * in a possible second phase the copied RNA together with the produced proteins is assembled to new virions and thus yielding [replication](#replication).

 ### replication
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the propreties of the virions produced.